 When using an escrow service, the buyer’s money is held by a third party and is only paid to the supplier after the buyer confirms satisfactory delivery of their order.
 Escrow is a fairly safe payment method for buying and selling online because it protects both the buyer and supplier.

-Generally, when you are just starting, you’ll probably want to look for or negotiate with suppliers to either accept PayPal or some type of escrow service to give you the highest level of protection.
+Generally, when you’re just starting out buying goods from Alibaba, you’ll probably want to look for or negotiate with suppliers to either accept PayPal or some type of escrow service to give you the highest level of protection.

 Now that you understand how to better protect yourself when performing a transaction on the other side of the globe, it’s time to contact some suppliers.
-When contacting suppliers overseas, email or WeChat likely will be your main method of communication.
+When contacting suppliers overseas, email, social media, or WeChat will likely be your main method of communication.

 In many cases, suppliers will use a program like Google Translate to translate your email as well as their reply back to you.
 Remember, computer translation is still an imperfect art, so expect some errors and possible misunderstandings.